In Loving Memory

 The Laufer Center for Physical and Quantitative Biology was established in 2008 in loving memory of Louis and Beatrice Laufer by their children, Helen Laufer Kaplan and Howard Kaplan, Jeffrey and Barbara Laufer, and Henry and Marsha Laufer.

-The Center’s 13 affiliated faculty include research groups in physics, math, chemistry, computer science, and biology at Stony Brook, Brookhaven National Laboratory and Cold Spring Harbor Laboratory.
-The Center brings physics, math, and computation to bear on solving deep problems in biology and medicine.
+The Center’s 4 core and 12 affiliated faculty include research groups in physics, math, chemistry, computer science, and biology at Stony Brook, as well as Cold Spring Harbor Laboratory.
+The Center brings physics, math, and computation to bear on solving challenging problems in biology and medicine.
 Computers are used to discover new medicines and to decipher the human genome.
 Physics is the basis for powerful technologies and principles for understanding how healthy biological cells work and how diseased cells fail.

 In addition to performing research, the Laufer Center trains PhD students, mentors postdoctoral researchers, and hosts regular scientific seminars from distinguished outside scientists.